 Backups

-Key data in backup files allows access to Bee node's Gnosis account.
-If lost or stolen it could lead to the loss of all assets in that account.
-Furthermore the stamperstore contains postage stamp data, and postage stamps will not be recoverable if it is lost.
+Key data from the keys directory allows access to Bee node's Gnosis account (provided that you have also made sure to back the password for your keys).
+If your keys and password are lost or stolen it could lead to the loss of all assets in that account.
+The stamperstore contains postage stamp data.
+If lost, previously purchased postage stamps will become unusable.

-The data directory contains three directories.
-Its default location depends on the node install method used.
+The data directory contains four directories.
+Its default location depends on the node install method and startup method used.

 ├── kademlia-metrics